vinicius0026/blog/_posts/2020-05-20-data-driven-components.md

 </script>
 ```

-We are hard-coding the products here to simplify our example, but in an actual application, this component would have the ability to search the products, loading them as needed from an API.
-The main takeaway here is that we are encapsulating the product selection in its own component, so we can change its internals easily, without affecting the other components that use it.
+We are hardcoding the products here to simplify our example.
+But in an actual application, this component would have the ability to search the products, loading them as needed from an API.
+The main takeaway here is that we are encapsulating the product selection in a component, so we can easily change its internals, without affecting the other components that use it.
 If you need to implement a selector similar to this one, take a look at [Vue Multiselect](https://vue-multiselect.js.org/).

 We have now completed the components needed to build the `AddLineItem` functionality.
 Let's move on to the `LineItem` component.